aai-institute/practical-ai-act/docs/engineering-practice/data-governance/bias-mitigation.md

 #### Preprocessing Techniques

+The goal of preprocessing techniques is to adjust the dataset before training the model to ensure a fair representation of all demographic groups in the training data.

--   Resampling Techniques: Use oversampling or undersampling to balance the representation of different demographic groups.
+-   Resampling: Use oversampling or undersampling to balance the representation of different demographic groups.
--   Synthetic Data Generation: Generate synthetic examples for under-represented groups to ensure better balance in the dataset.
+-   Synthetic data generation: Generate synthetic examples for under-represented groups to ensure better balance in the dataset.
 -   Reweighing: Adjust the weights of data instances to ensure fair representation across groups.

 #### Inprocessing Techniques / Model Training